 Scoring methodology

-RacketFit scores are designed to answer one practical question: who is this racket actually good for?
-The ratings help players compare fit, trade-offs, and likely performance before building a shortlist.
+RacketFit scores answer one practical question: who is this racket actually good for?
+Use them to compare fit, trade-offs, and likely performance before building a shortlist.

 Core promise